appanp/supply-chain-fundas/docs/supply_chain_terminology.md

 **Micro-fulfillment Center (MFC)**: Micro-fulfillment refers to the process of utilizing small-scale automated fulfillment centers strategically located near urban areas to facilitate rapid order processing and delivery.
 Equipped with advanced robotics, conveyor systems, and software algorithms, these compact facilities efficiently pick, pack, and dispatch orders in a fraction of the time it takes traditional warehouses.
 For more info, refer to [this link](https://www.dropoff.com/blog/micro-fulfillment/)

+**Mini-Load AS/RS**: It is a technology which is a storage retrieval machine (SRM) or crane designed for smaller (or mini) load handling (i.e. cases, totes, tray, etc.) that typically weigh less than 350 lbs.
+The Mini-Load AS/RS crane will automatically store and retrieve product from an engineered rack system that can range in height up to approximately 75 feet.
+For more info, refer to [this link](https://www.conveyco.com/technology/asrs/mini-load/).

 **Multi-Agent Orchestration (MAO)**: Orchestration of multiple robots in the Warehouse.For more info, refer to [this link](https://www.greyorange.com/resource/multiagent-orchestration-explained/).

 **Multicarrier Parcel Management (MCPM)**: Multicarrier parcel management solutions help companies select the most appropriate parcel carrier from among all contracted carriers.
 This selection is based on order characteristics (such as weight and dimensional properties), delivery rules (such as delivery time and delivery zone) and carrier performance, while considering the cost differentials of various carrier offerings.
 These tools also enable shippers and 3PLs to manage the creation of labels, create shipper manifests, provide status messages to customers or customer service representatives, and manage carrier rates.
 For more info, refer to [this link](https://www.gartner.com/reviews/market/multicarrier-parcel-management-solutions).